bright/new-www/src/mdData/blog/2021-01-06-request-typing.md

 ### Additional info

-Similarly to adding optional ("?") modificator on `PlayerType` we can add by "+" (you can omit that sign) or remove by "-" (this sign is required) readonly modificator:
+Similarly to adding optional ("?") modificator on `PlayerType` we can add by "+" (this sign can be omitted) or remove by "-" (this sign is required) readonly modificator:

 ```typescript
 type PlayerTypeReadonlyOne = {